ajpanick17/stm32-bmp280-interface/README.md

 Bare-metal STM32 peripheral driver project featuring custom GPIO, I2C, and SPI implementations to interface an BMP280 Digital Pressure sensor, with real-time pressure and temeprature displayed on an SSD1306 OLED.

 # Overview
-This project demonstrates low-level peripheral driver development on an STM32 microcontroller without using HAL or vendor libraries for core peripherals.
+This project demonstrates bare-metal driver development on an STM32 microcontroller for core peripherals.

 The following drivers were implemented from scratch: